techbygiusi/Labby/README.md

-> **Disclaimer:** Labby is a vibe-coded project built mainly with Codex from OpenAI.
+> **Disclaimer:** Labby is a vibe-coded project built mainly with Codex from OpenAI and Claude from Anthropic.

 # 🧪 Labby - Map Your Homelab